charlie-paterson/Research-Project/README.md

 ## Current Progress
 I have successfully generated synthetic data to simulate radar wave propagation under varying atmospheric conditions, incorporating factors like temperature inversions and humidity gradients.
 I have implemented a neural network model to predict the refractive index based on this data, achieving an R² score close to 1.00, indicating excellent accuracy.

-Currently, I am fine-tuning the model and optimizing it for real-world radar data.
+Currently, I am fine-tuning the model and optimizing it with the synthetic data.
 The next steps involve testing on real-world conditions and further enhancing its performance for practical applications.

 ### Code
 For this project, I used MATLAB to generate synthetic data and develop a neural network model to predict the refractive index.
 The data was designed to capture realistic atmospheric patterns, ensuring a diverse range of features for robust model training.
 This approach allows for accurate simulation of real-world conditions while maintaining full control over data properties.